he Resiliency Center has reimagined its “Wellness Champions” program to the newly minted “Joy in Work” program.

 April 17, 2025, 10am – 12pm: Evidence-Based Practice Poster Fair

-*All coaching sessions will be recorded and distrubuted to participants who are unable to attend live.
+*All coaching sessions will be recorded and distributed to participants who are unable to attend live.

 Joy in Work Foundations Course: 2024